-It’s AP season, so we talked to one of our wonderful counselors, Jennifer Liepin, about her own advice on AP tests.
+It’s AP season, so we talked to one of our wonderful counselors, Jennifer L, about her own advice on AP tests.
+Are you curious what this admissions expert has to say about AP tests?
 Read her thoughts below!
-We talked about:

 - why you should take AP classes,

 - how to prepare for the test,